 You don’t need to be Facebook’s chief operating officer to create an equally impressive résumé.
 The key here is to focus on your own professional achievements and incorporate them within the content of your résumé, along with your most noteworthy skills and characteristics.

-4. Chief Information Officer
+4. Chief information officer

 Your résumé is also a good indication of this, so a modern and up-to-date layout will certainly help sway recruiters.
-The specific sample below is separated in two columns, making information more accessible while also maintaining work experience as the main focus.
+The specific sample below is separated into two columns, making information more accessible while also maintaining work experience as the main focus.

-It’s also worth mentioning how the personal summary is utilised in this example.
+It’s also worth mentioning how the personal summary is utilized in this example.
 Instead of stating generic objectives, Peter Smith uses this space to promote his skills and showcase his experience as CIO, which immediately creates a more impactful impression on the recruiter.

 5. Marketing executive